YuhangWuAI/tablerag/README.md

 ### **Ablation Experiments**

 Ablation experiments were performed to assess the contribution of each module by selectively removing them from the system and observing the impact on performance.
+# Acknowledgments
+I would like to express my sincere gratitude to the authors of the paper “Tap4llm: Table provider on sampling, augmenting, and packing semi-structured data for large language model reasoning” for providing valuable insights that influenced some of the ideas presented in this article.
+Additionally, I would like to thank PeiMa from the University of Leeds for her significant contributions to this project.
+Her expertise and support were instrumental in shaping the outcome of this work.